 Part 2 starts from the point where i wasn’t born into a well to do family.

 I don’t really like to share my personal information with my readers, but i feel that whoever that is reading this article may gain some insight.

 My family was a DV family.
 I hope you can understand what I mean by that, as I won’t go into any more detail.
 I was really grateful to my school teachers who supported financially and emotionally.
 I hope that by being a Japanese teacher, i can share not just my love for Japan, the language, and my personal life experience.

-When i was doing my polytechnic studies, i started to share and counsel juniors who experience difficulties in life, like quarrel with parents, BGR problems, etc, etc. I was also doing peer tutoring in programming and found out i really like teaching.
-Good things like how the lecturers plan their modules in the polytechnic, having a lesson plan, informing the students what is the goal at the end of the module.
-In my classes now, i apply bits and pieces of what i learned in polytechnic to my lessons.
+I was grateful to 1 particular teacher back in my secondary school, now my god-father, who really took care of me spiritually and mentally.
+I would never have come this far without him.
+When i was doing my polytechnic studies, i started to share and counsel my juniors who experienced life difficulties (e.g. quarrels with parents, BGR problems, etc).
+I was also doing peer tutoring in programming and found out that I really like teaching.
+I have learned the essentials of planning a teaching module, like having a good lesson plan, informing the students what is the end goal at the end of the module.
+In my lessons, I apply bits and pieces of what I learned from my lecturers.

 I was also grateful to my aunt who took care of me after my mum passed away for 13 years.

-Like to end this part 2 with a song from Uta-Prince…
+I would like to end this part 2 with a song from Uta-Prince…

 I hope to be my students’ “Nanami”, to make an good impact and to be a guide for my students.